 Crocheting a hat usually requires a decent amount of counting and increasing or decreasing to get a nice tapered shape.
 Not this time!
 With this easy, innovative approach, you’ll lean on entry-level crochet techniques to create a beautifully ribbed trapezoid.
-One simple seam later, you’ll have a tapered beanie with the perfect amount of slouch!
+One simple seam later, you’ll have a tapered baby beanie with the perfect amount of slouch!

 Keep reading for all the yarn, inspiration and pattern construction details or scroll down for the free adult, child and baby hat crochet pattern!

-Watch the step-by-step video tutorial here.
+Watch the step-by-step baby hat video tutorial here.

-The Crew Loves an Easy Crochet Beanie Pattern
+We Love an Easy Crochet Beanie Pattern

 A couple of years ago, I shared a pattern and video tutorial for an extremely easy crochet hat pattern that you can completely finish in about an hour and a half.
 The 1.5 Hour Beanie was really helpful to a lot of you because apparently, you're all just as crunched for time as me!